surabhi96/enpm661/project1/readme.txt

 		4 5 6
 		7 8 0

-Instructions to run hw1.cpp: (Note: use Ubuntu to run the code for better performance)
+Instructions to run the .cpp file: (Note: use Ubuntu to run the code for better performance)
 1) g++ -std=c++11 hw1.cpp -o hw1
 2) ./hw1